 Have you ever wondered why horse racing in Great Britain is so huge?
 The sport has so much appeal in this part of the world.
-The British society as a whole is proud and protective of the history and traditions of British horse racing.
+British society as a whole is proud and protective of the history and traditions of British horse racing.

-It is undeniable that the British love horse racing.
+As a whole, It is undeniable that the British love horse racing.
 It is because the sport is deeply embedded in their history, with races dating back to as early as the third century.
 Horse racing in Great Britain is celebrated by people of all backgrounds; it is the “sport of kings” as well as the “people’s sport.”

 Horse racing for the British is more than just a sport.
 It is an integral part of their British culture, a full-fledged industry, and an efficient way of promoting national unity.